djamaludin/dtn-web-of-trust/README.md

 Requirements and Dependencies
 -----------------------------

-DTN Web of Trust was developed on Matlab 7.12-7.13 (R2011a-R2011b) and on Octave 3.2 and gnuplot.
+DTN Web of Trust was developed on Matlab 7.12-7.13 (R2011a-R2011b), Octave 3.2, and gnuplot.
 The simulator can be run in either of these programs.

 Setting Up and Run Simulation